Defoe Fournier & Cie.: 2000s to 2016

 Committed to focus on its core business, Defoe Fournier & Cie. grew to become a global assets investment and merchant banking firm.

 Starting in 2002, the group initiated its strategy to develop small and mid-cap merchant banking business to supplement its blue-chip corporate focus in Europe.
 Starting in the U.S., it established a joint venture with CS Opportunity Group, a boutique investment bank focused on real estate intensive industry sectors.

 In 2005, the group attempted to acquire the Grubb & Ellis company, the 4th world largest integrated commercial real estate services company with over 6,000 employees working globally through 150 offices.
 The purpose of acquiring Grubb & Ellis for over $110 million was to establish, in one big step, a global merchant banking group focused on small and medium size corporate customers, the core business of Grubb & Ellis.
 The Board of Grubb & Ellis refused the Defoe Fournier's all-cash offer and a few months later was still forced to sell the company, via an ill-timed merger, to NNN Realty Advisers Inc.

-In 2007, the number of partners was reduced dramatically, from estimated 35 to fewer than 15.
+In 2007, the number of partners was reduced dramatically, from an estimated 35 to fewer than 15.
 The bulk of partners' capital was reduced due to this.

 In 2009, Hill van Breen & Co., a project and industrial metals trade finance house, merged into Defoe Fournier & Cie. with two of its partners becoming partners within the merchant banking group and leading its project finance and commodity trade desk.
 During the 2010–12 period several business units of other financial houses were taken over and combined into firm operations.

 In 2010, Defoe Fournier & Cie. business lines were restructured as it was clear that there were two groups of partners in the firm with differing strategic views.
 There were the traditionalists who saw little need for change of the firm's historical business or further expansions into new lines of business.
-Then there was the group of partners which was expanding the firm's small and mid-size company-oriented business.
-As a result, the firm's emerging company merchant banking and project and commodity finance activities were spun off as Defoe Redmount which was created as a separated company with head offices in New York.
+Then there was the group of partners that was expanding the firm's small and mid-size company-oriented business.
+As a result, the firm's emerging company merchant banking and project and commodity finance activities were spun off as Defoe Redmount which was created as a separate company with head offices in New York.

-In 2013, the partners of Defoe Redmount invested capital in to Defoe Fournier & Cie., as part of new capital raise, taking a sizable ownership in the firm.
+In 2013, the partners of Defoe Redmount invested capital into Defoe Fournier & Cie., as part of new capital raise, taking a sizable ownership in the firm.

 On December 30, 2016, Defoe Redmount acquired a large part of Defoe Fournier & Cie's business, with around 20 investment and financial professionals joining Defoe Redmount.
 The rest of Defoe Fournier's business operations became part of Barings, a UK-based financial and investment group.